Meghan Markle And Prince Harry Reveal Wedding Party: Prince George And Princess Charlotte Will Have Roles

 In case you’re wondering what a pageboy is, he’s a ceremonial wedding attendant not unlike a ring bearer in American weddings.
 Once a fixture of high-class British weddings, this ceremonial role is not as common as it used to be, according to British lifestyle magazine Confetti.

-Anyway, the pageboys are: Harry and Meghan’s nephew, and the future King of England, Prince George, 4; Master Jasper Dyer, Prince Harry’s 6-year-old godson; and Mulroney twins Brian and John, both 7.
+The pageboys are: Harry and Meghan’s nephew, and the future King of England, Prince George, 4; Master Jasper Dyer, Prince Harry’s 6-year-old godson; and Mulroney twins Brian and John, both 7.

 What About The Adults?